Bruce Dice Mineralogical Museum

 The Bruce Dice Mineralogical Museum has a rotating display of more than 300 unique mineralogical specimens collected from around the world.

 Dice Museum displays include gold nuggets, copper leaves, 100-million-year-old fossils, meteorites, and an interactive ultraviolet case to showcase fluorescent minerals.
 Our page on current displays includes some information sheets for display cases, mineral spotlights, and specimen descriptions.
 Our visitor map lists all of the current displays with their locations.

 Winner of the 2013 American School and University Outstanding Design for Exhibition Space/Galleries award, this unique space designed by GMB a+e has attracted over 25,000 visitors since its opening in November 2012.
 We invite you to come and see the Dice Museum and its exhibits for yourself.

 - Read about Professor Deb Rienstra's experience with the museum.

-The Museum has open hours on Tuesday–Friday during most of the academic year (see details below).
+The Museum has open hours on Tuesday–Friday during most of the academic year and in the summer (see details below).
 Informal tours are offered by student docents during all open hours or you can explore the collection on your own.
 Formal tours and educational lectures by faculty and/or staff are available by request.
-For a formal tour or if you are a group wanting to visit, please call the museum at 616-526-8100 or email Deanna van Dijk (firstname.lastname@example.org) to make arrangements.
+For a formal tour or if you are a group wanting to visit, please call the museum at 616-526-8100 or email Deanna van Dijk (email@example.com) to make arrangements.